issp-center-dev/DCore/doc/tutorial/bethe-t2g/bethe.rst

 The runtime of the impurity solver is set to 300 sec.
 You should not use the Hubbard-I solver for a metallic system.
 One can run the program with 24 MPI processes as follows.
+For solving the same model with TRIQS/cthyb, use :download:`this input file <triqs_cthyb/dmft_bethe.ini>` instead.

 .. code-block:: bash